urosevic/head-footer-code/readme.txt

 To insert custom code specific for individual article (post, page or custom post type), use article-specific Metabox while editing post/page/custom post type (check out [Screenshots](https://wordpress.org/plugins/head-footer-code/#screenshots)).
 There choose if that specific code appends to site-wide code defined on **Tools** &rarr; **Head &amp; Footer Code**, or to replace it.

+Since version 1.2.5 you can also define Category specific code on each individual category.
-Taxonomies (category, tag and custom taxonomy listing, individual category, tags and custom taxonomies) do not have their specific code.
-Global code uses instead.
+Other taxonomies (tag and custom taxonomy) do not have their specific code.
+Global code uses instead for them.

 This magic is done by hooking to WordPress hooks `wp_head`, `wp_footer` and `wp_body_open`.